top of page

 If we’ve had to reduce our working hours to provide at least 20 hours a week of care, we may not be earning enough to contribute to National Insurance.
 To fill this gap and ensure we’ll still be entitled to our State Pension, we may be eligible for Carer’s Credit.
 This helps to protect our State Pension.

-Benefits for those over state pension age and caring
+Benefits if we're over state pension age and caring

 1. Pension Credit